JBT41/financeManager/README.md

 Setting up the GoCardLess API

-You can either use CMD or postman
+You can either use CLI or postman
 I used postman because the GUI is easier to use in my opinion

-Step 1:
+Step 1)

 Create a personal account with https://gocardless.com/

-Step2:
+Step 2)

 Setup a new Secret here - https://bankaccountdata.gocardless.com/user-secrets/ this will be essential for your security ID and your security key which will be used for everything.

-Step3
+Step 3)

 Get your access Token
 curl -X POST "https://bankaccountdata.gocardless.com/api/v2/token/new/" \